 In the big cities such as Auckland and Christchurch there are many recruitment agencies that you can register with.
 The recruitment agencies will keep all your details on file and if they find a job that would suit your experience, they will contact you on behalf of the employer.
 You can register with recruitment agencies online or face-to-face.

 Word of mouth

 Talk to the people you meet and spark up a conversation about looking for work in New Zealand.
 Often, they will share their experience or know someone who is looking for an employee.
 If you stay in hostel, do not hesitate to chat with other travellers, they might be or have been in a similar situation and could give you some hot tips!

-The minimum wage in NZ is $15.75 NZD per hour.
+The minimum wage in NZ is $23.15 per hour, effective 1 April 2024.
 Unlike Europe, wages are paid weekly or fortnightly.
 It’s a little confusing at first, but rents are also to be paid every week, you get used to it very quickly.

 Types of contracts

 There are several types of employment contracts in New Zealand: